High Water Pressure Can Cause Expensive Problems

 Does your water pressure seem too low?
 Too high?
 Do you have noisy, rattly pipes?
-If so, it’s time to call the experts at My Buddy the Plumber Heating and Air.
+If so, it’s time to call the experts at My Buddy the Plumber, Electric, Heating & Air.
 Water pressure issues are not only annoying, they may lead to larger problems in the future if they’re not addressed.

 Some people may think that high water pressure is something good, but a home having too much water pressure can lead to expensive and annoying damage.
 Excessive water pressure is a major cause of pipe damage, leaks and wasted water.